DerbyRussell/docs-maui/README.md

 # .NET MAUI Docs

 This repository contains the conceptual documentation for .NET Multi-platform App UI (MAUI).
-It's published at the [.NET MAUI documentation site](https://learn.microsoft.com/dotnet/maui).
+This repository is exclusive to MAUI-GTK which uses Gtk 3.0.
+The documents here are the abilities of MAUI-GTK

 ## Code of Conduct